Eau Claire, Wisconsin: Print

 The Eau Claire Leader-Telegram is published five days a week (the Friday edition has extra weekend content), and dates to 1881.
 Volume One is a biweekly magazine with a circulation of 15,000 and an estimated readership of 45,000.

 Television

 Nielson Market Research lists Eau Claire/ La Crosse as the 127th largest television market area.

 Cable

+The primary cable television provider franchise in Eau Claire is currently owned by Spectrum (Charter).

+Additionally, TDS Telecom holds fiber overbuild rights also offers cable TV service to parts of the city.